ptdorf/can/readme.md

 ### Commands

     % ./bin/can
-    % ./bin/can
     Commands:
       can cat                 # Shows all content
       can decrypt DATA        # Decrypts data
       can encrypt DATA        # Encrypts data
-      can get KEY          # Copies a key can help [COMMAND]   # Describe available commands or one specific command can ls               # Lists all keys
+      can get KEY             # Copies a key to the clipboard can help [COMMAND]      # Describe available commands or one specific command can ls                  # Lists all keys
-      can password         # Change the can password can random [LENGTH]  # Generates a base36 random password can rename KEY NAME  # Renames a secret can rm KEY           # Removes a key can set KEY [VALUE]  # Stores or updates a key (use '@random' for a random password) can version          # Show current version
+      can password            # Change the can password can random [LENGTH]     # Generates a base36 random password can rename KEY NEW_KEY  # Renames a secret can rm KEY              # Removes a key can set KEY [VALUE]     # Stores a value (leave the value empty for a prompt; use '@random' for a random value) can version             # Show current version

     Options:
       -p, [--password=PASSWORD]